-The following table summarizes the aggregate fees (including out-of-pocket expenses) billed for professional services rendered by KPMG LLP for fiscal 2014 and 2013.
+The following table summarizes the aggregate fees (including out-of-pocket expenses) billed for professional services rendered by KPMG LLP for fiscal 2015 and 2014.
 All such services were approved by our audit committee in accordance with its pre-approval policy and procedures as described below in the section captioned "Pre-approval Policy and Procedures."

-Fee Category F iscal 2014 Fiscal 2013
+Fee Category F iscal 2015 Fiscal 2014

-Audit Fees (1) \$ 1,411,400 \$ 1,458,000
+Audit Fees (1) \$ 1,736,400 \$ 1,536,400

-Audit-Related Fees (2) 0 244,500
+Audit-Related Fees (2) 0 0

-Tax Fees (3) 27,000 88,000
+Tax Fees (3) 0 27,000

 All Other Fees 0 0

-Total Fees \$ 1,438,400 \$ 1,790,500
+Total Fees \$ 1,736,400 \$ 1,563,400

 - (1) Audit fees consist of fees for the audit of our annual consolidated financial statements (including an assessment of our internal control over financial reporting), the review of interim consolidated financial statements included in our quarterly reports on Form 10-Q and other professional services provided in connection with statutory and regulatory filings or engagements.
-These fees also include expanded audit procedures or consultations with our management as to the accounting or disclosure treatment of transactions or events under the actual or potential impact of final or proposed rules, standards or interpretations by the SEC, Financial Accounting Standards Board or other regulatory or standard setting bodies. - (2) Audit-related fees consist of fees for assurance and related services that are reasonably related to the performance of the audit or the review of our financial statements and are not reported under "Audit Fees."
-Audit-related services provided by KPMG in 2013 represented fees for financial due diligence related to proposed acquisitions. - (3) Tax fees consist of fees for tax compliance, tax advice and tax planning services.
+These fees also include expanded audit procedures or consultations with our management as to the accounting or disclosure treatment of transactions or events under the actual or potential impact of final or proposed rules, standards or interpretations by the SEC, Financial Accounting Standards Board or other regulatory or standard setting bodies. - (2) Audit-related fees consist of fees for assurance and related services that are reasonably related to the performance of the audit or the review of our financial statements and are not reported under "Audit Fees." - Tax fees consist of fees for tax compliance, tax advice and tax planning services.
 Tax compliance services relate to the preparation of original and amended tax returns, claims for refunds and tax payment-planning services.
 Tax advice and tax planning services relate primarily to assistance with tax audits and appeals, due diligence, and international tax planning.
-Tax advice and tax planning services accounted for all of the tax fees paid to KPMG for 2013 and 2014.
+Tax advice and tax planning services accounted for all of the tax fees paid to KPMG for 2014.